Understanding the Lift and Drag Curves

 A deep understanding of the lift and drag curves means a pilot can apply that knowledge to better, and safer, flying.
 The graphic or link below are for my document Understanding the Lift and drag Curves.
 Understanding each portion of the curves very well and correlating that information to specific decision making and/or actions is the goal.

 Maneuvering Speed (Va)

-See my page on Emergency Maneuvering for more on proper unusual attitude recoveries.
+- See my page on Emergency Maneuvering for more on proper unusual attitude recoveries.

-Boldmethod has a really nice article on Va.
-HIghly recommended reading.
+- Boldmethod has a really nice article on Va.
+Highly recommended reading.

-Flying Magazine also has an article (2005)
+- Flying Magazine also has an article (2005) on Va.

-Checck out this video on stalls
+Check out this video on stalls

-COPYRIGHT (C) 2019, MIKE KLOCH AVIATION CONSULTING.
+COPYRIGHT (C) 2022, MIKE KLOCH AVIATION CONSULTING.
 ALL RIGHTS RESERVED.
 FOR INFORMATIONAL PURPOSES ONLY.